tiagorockman/BYU-cse341-student-project/README.md

-# Library Management API
+# Library Management API with OAuth Authentication

 A comprehensive RESTful API for managing a library system with full CRUD operations for books and authors.
-Built with Node.js, Express.js, and MongoDB.
+Features Google OAuth authentication for secure access to protected endpoints.
+Built with Node.js, Express.js, MongoDB, and Passport.js.

 ## 📋 Table of Contents